 The Company's financial statements are prepared in accordance with accounting principles generally accepted in the United States (GAAP).
 The financial information contained within our statements is, to a significant extent, financial information that is based on measures of the financial effects of transactions and events that have already occurred.
 A variety of factors could affect the ultimate value that is obtained when earning income, recognizing an expense, recovering an asset or relieving a liability.
-The Company uses historical loss factors as one indicator in determining the inherent loss that may be present in the loan portfolio.
-Actual losses could differ significantly from one previously acceptable method to another method.
-Although the economics of the Company's transactions would be the same, the timing of events that would impact the transactions could change.
+Although the economics of the Company's transactions may not change, the timing of events that would impact the transactions could change.